30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 The Color Purple

 Another American classic, Alice Walker's The Colour Purple, is an epistolary novel (written in a series of letters) in which Celie addresses 'God' and narrates her extraordinary journey to self-realisation, independence, and courage.
 First, she escapes her father's and then her husband's abuse to finally lead a life more fulfilled.
-This one is an easy read, with transformative sisterhood, definitely a work ahead of its time.
+This one is an easy read, with transformative sisterhood and is definitely a work ahead of its time.

 All About Love by Bell Hooks